Certificate IV in Veterinary Nursing

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-Students will be enrolled into 1270 training hours and must attend all classes and work placement days.
+Students must attend all classes and work placement days.

 Students are also required to complete approximately 10 hours per week of research, assessment and self-paced learning.

 Location: Wangaratta Regional Study Centre

 |Type||Average Enrolled Hours||Hourly Fee Rate||Indicative Tuition Fee||Hourly Govt Subsidy Rate||Total Govt Contribution|

 |Govt Subsidised-Trainee Concession||1,270||$0.90||$1,143.00||$10.00||$12,700.00|

 The student tuition fees as published are subject to change given individual circumstances at enrolment.